tarwn/lessthandot-hugo/blogs/content/posts/2010-05-11-building-the-virtual-lab-vmware-and-2008.md

   <a href="http://www.tiernok.com/LTDBlog/labsetup/orig/vmware_beginning.png" target="_new"><img src="http://www.tiernok.com/LTDBlog/labsetup/vmware_beginning.png" title="VMWare, Freshly Installed" /></a><br /> VMWare, Freshly Installed
 </div>

-Clicking the &#8220;Virtual Machine&#8221; menu provides an option to &#8220;Create Virtual Machine&#8221; and a wizard to walk us through the creation of our virtual machine.
+Clicking the “Virtual Machine” menu provides an option to “Create Virtual Machine” and a wizard to walk us through the creation of our virtual machine.

 <div style="text-align: center; font-size: .8em; margin-bottom: 1em;">
   <a href="http://www.tiernok.com/LTDBlog/labsetup/orig/vmware_create_vm.png" target="_new"><img src="http://www.tiernok.com/LTDBlog/labsetup/vmware_create_vm.png" title="VMWare Menu, Create VM" /></a><br /> Create a new VM
 </div>

-While it isn&#8217;t critical to pick a good name at this point, it couldn&#8217;t hurt either.
+While it isn't critical to pick a good name at this point, it couldn't hurt either.
 Later as we create servers for specific purposes the VM names will reflect the actual names of their servers.

 <div style="text-align: center; font-size: .8em; margin-bottom: 1em;">
   <a href="http://www.tiernok.com/LTDBlog/labsetup/orig/vm_step1.png" target="_new"><img src="http://www.tiernok.com/LTDBlog/labsetup/vm_step1.png" title="Creating a new VM, Step 1" /></a><br /> New VM &#8211; Provide a Name
 </div>

-In my case I intend to use Windows 2008 R2 as my main server environment, so this basic image will reflect that in it&#8217;s name and I will choose the Windows 2008 option from the operating systems tab.
+In my case I intend to use Windows 2008 R2 as my main server environment, so this basic image will reflect that in it's name and I will choose the Windows 2008 option from the operating systems tab.
 Before choosing the 64-bit image I made sure to run the [64-bit compatibility check][6] offered by VMWare to ensure I could run a 64-bit guest on my host.
 If you are using Virtual Server 2005 then you will be limited to 32-bit guests so be sue you buy/download the correct versions.

 <div style="text-align: center; font-size: .8em; margin-bottom: 1em;">
   <a href="http://www.tiernok.com/LTDBlog/labsetup/orig/vm_step2.png" target="_new"><img src="http://www.tiernok.com/LTDBlog/labsetup/vm_step2.png" title="Creating a new VM, Step 2" /></a><br /> New VM &#8211; OS Selection
 </div>

 For this first server I am going to allocate 4GB of RAM for use during the installation process.
 When making later copies of the system we will tune these values accordingly.
-As I intend to use these systems in a lab environment and may need the images to be portable to another single core system, I&#8217;m going to select the 1 CPU option.
+As I intend to use these systems in a lab environment and may need the images to be portable to another single core system, I'm going to select the 1 CPU option.
 For later articles we may create 2- or 4-CPU options, but for most of our non-production needs a 1-CPU system will be sufficient.
-While technically it would be possible to &#8220;tune&#8221; the CPU setting at a later time, since we really only care about the hard-drive file at this point, changing CPU architectures on a system after installation ranges from tricky to absurdly-painful-with-no-hope-of-working.
+While technically it would be possible to “tune” the CPU setting at a later time, since we really only care about the hard-drive file at this point, changing CPU architectures on a system after installation ranges from tricky to absurdly-painful-with-no-hope-of-working.

 <div style="text-align: center; font-size: .8em; margin-bottom: 1em;">
   <a href="http://www.tiernok.com/LTDBlog/labsetup/orig/vm_step3.png" target="_new"><img src="http://www.tiernok.com/LTDBlog/labsetup/vm_step3.png" title="Creating a new VM, Step 2" /></a><br /> New VM &#8211; RAM and CPU Settings
 </div>

 The final lasting decision (though not the last step) is how large we want to make the virtual drive and whether we want to allocate the space ahead of time or use a growth model.
 In my last environment I pre-allocated space for my base windows installation and then attached or created secondary drives for the installed applications.
-In this case, Microsoft is suggesting [a minimum of 32GB of space][7] and, while I don&#8217;t want to give up the space, I&#8217;ve decided to use pre-allocation again to simplify the process.
+In this case, Microsoft is suggesting [a minimum of 32GB of space][7] and, while I don't want to give up the space, I've decided to use pre-allocation again to simplify the process.

 <div style="text-align: center; font-size: .8em; margin-bottom: 1em;">
   <a href="http://www.tiernok.com/LTDBlog/labsetup/orig/vm_step4.png" target="_new"><img src="http://www.tiernok.com/LTDBlog/labsetup/vm_step4.png" title="Creating a new VM, Step 3" /></a><br /> New VM &#8211; Drive Settings
 </div>

 The final options, optical drive access and network method, are only going to be used for this image during the Windows installation process.
-Later copies will again have values assigned based on the project or technology that&#8217;s being installed.
+Later copies will again have values assigned based on the project or technology that's being installed.
 For the purposes of the installation we will use an ISO file for the optical drive and bridged networking.

 <div class="hint">
-  When you install VMWare initially it will ask for a folder for your standard store (default is &#8220;C:Virtual Machines&#8221; on Windows).
+  When you install VMWare initially it will ask for a folder for your standard store (default is “C:Virtual Machines” on Windows).
 ISOs placed in this folder will be available for mounting in VMWare or you can create a new store that points to a folder elsewhere.
-Having a dedicated drive for software storage, I created an &#8216;MSDN Library&#8217; store and pointed it to that location.
+Having a dedicated drive for software storage, I created an &#8216;MSDN Library' store and pointed it to that location.
 </div>

 <div class="hint">